Mobility during and after Covid19

 Concepts of shared mobility are facing additional challenges today.
 Not only is the use decreasing sharply, it is also necessary to think about how the services can be offered in a safe way.
 A worldwide open source overview of this has been made by A. Friedel.

 A longer period in which people will have to accustom themselves to keep considerable distance to one other is likely, even after the current lock-down periods.
 But how is that possible in a crowded city?
 Newly developed technology could offer solutions.

 At the same time, the good old bicycle as a means of transport is scoring high when it comes to social distancing.
 There are reports in The Netherlands that employees who normally carpool (such as construction workers) now travel alone with their own car.
 To make this more sustainable, the (e-) bike or cargo bike offers enormous opportunities.
-Loendersloot, for example, has been using an e-cargo bike for a while when transporting material for traffic measures .
 In any case, the bicycle is likely to play a greater role in the future.

 Keeping key workers on the move!

 While not everyone can take to the streets freely anymore, there is a large group that even has to take to the streets: the so callled ‘key workers’.
 Support is coming from all sides to get these people to their destinations safely and as cheaply as possible.
 For example, Barcelona and Manchester offer free public transport to people in (social) care and health care workers in Munich can take a taxi for free.
-Various governments in England ensure that care workers can park for free, and in the Netherlands there is of course the Care Hero car.
-Loendersloot’s employee Koen Beekhuis is also active for a foundation that has made a golden car available for health workers.
+Various governments in England ensure that care workers can park for free, and in the Netherlands there is of course the ‘health workers’ hero car.

 Where do we go from here?